Benchmarking for Domain-Specific LLMs: A Case Study on Academia and Beyond: Introduction

-In summary, our contributions are as follows: (1) We propose the \textsc{Comp-Comp} framework, which introduces a principled approach to balancing comprehensiveness and compactness in domain-specific benchmark construction.
-(2) We develop XUBench, a large-scale, closed-domain benchmark for academia, which addresses the gap of lacking well-established academic LLM benchmarks.
-(3) Our method is extensible across domains, offering valuable insights for future benchmark construction.
-By addressing the limitations of existing methods and providing a systematic benchmark design, our work advances the field of domain-specific LLM evaluation and development.
+In summary, our contributions are as follows: (1) We propose \textsc{Comp-Comp}, a principled approach that balances comprehensiveness and compactness in domain-specific benchmark construction.
+(2) We develop PolyBench, a large-scale, high-quality benchmark for the academic domain, which addresses the gap of lacking well-established academic LLM benchmarks.
+(3) Our method is extensible across different domains, offering valuable insights for future benchmarking.
+By addressing the limitations of existing methods and providing a systematic benchmark design, our work advances the development of domain-specific LLMs.